 More Ways to Play

 Solitaire can be played in a few different ways, but the goal is almost always the same: clear the table of all the cards.
 These strategies work best when playing the more popular Klondike Solitaire, though you can shape some tricks to work in other games.
-Tripeaks and Spider are the other two most popular versions of Solitaire, however, it’s best to master the classic version before trying your hand in others.
+Tripeaks and Spider are the other two most popular versions of Solitaire, however, it’s best to master your Solitaire strategy for the classic version before trying your hand in others.